 Now I was trapped.
 Trapped in a strange, unfamiliar, unsettling world without her.
 The reason for me to stay was gone.
 She was gone.
 My real world body felt the pain in every inch of my being tingling even in my toes.
 In my dream, I thought to myself, “Even if I can never be free, it is better to have gotten the chance to love that little girl and lose her then to have never experienced that type of love at all.”
 The glimmer of magic I had touched made the extreme sadness in some way worth it.

 I woke from the dream with adrenaline pumping through my veins and my heart feeling as though it was trying to piece itself back together.
 Like I didn’t believe it had all been a dream.

 This dream came almost one year to the day that I experienced my miscarriage and just two weeks after I experienced yet another loss.
-In the midst of still grappling with how to tell the story of my miscarriage and the journey of trying to convenience after that loss, I did receive the inexplicably exciting news that we were expecting.
+In the midst of still grappling with how to tell the story of my miscarriage and the journey of trying to conceive after that loss, I did receive the inexplicably exciting news that we were expecting.
 And not just one baby but two babies.
-Within 10 weeks, that high turned into devastation when we learned that we lost one of the two twins.
+Within 10 weeks, that elation turned into devastation when we learned that we lost one of the two twins.
 At 10 weeks, “Baby B” has stopped growing and a heartbeat was no longer audible.

 There is so much to tell here.
 As my mind bounces from last year to present and back, I will weave together these two parallel stories that are really one in the same.
 This quest for motherhood could not be more different than my first.
 The unexpected gift that is my daughter has seemed to expand in its blessing and so with it the appreciation of another gift that was longed for, tried for and wanted so deeply.